 What is the minimum car insurance in NY?

-New York is a no-fault state which means that your insurance carrier would pay for the damages in an accident irrespective of who was at fault.
+New York is a no-fault car insurance state which means that your insurance carrier would pay for the damages in an accident irrespective of who was at fault.

 The financial outlay required after an accident to cover damages is paid from the Personal Injury Protection (PIP) coverage that motorists in New York have to carry with their car insurance policy.